 Note: When skeletal muscle hypertrophy occurs with strength training this is not necessarily a uniform process throughout the entire muscle.(Vigotsky, 2018) Different portions of a muscle can grow at different rates.
 Additionally when new sarcomeres or myofibrils are added this may occur in parallel or in series.
 I drew a simple diagram to illustrate this below.

 With sarcomeres added in parallel the overall cross sectional area of the muscle increases and thus the ability to generate force increases.
 However, with sarcomeres added in series the muscle fibers lengthen.
 Of interest, when fibers lengthen their contraction speed may increase and this alters the length-tension & force-velocity relationships of the muscle.
-While theoretical, it is possible that different training styles to induce hypertrophy in different ways may prove beneficial for specific athletic tasks or other goals.(Travis, 2020)
+While theoretical, it is possible that different training styles may induce hypertrophy in different ways that could prove beneficial for specific athletic tasks or other goals.(Travis, 2020)

 We actually do not have a great understanding of how skeletal muscle hypertrophy occurs.(Roberts, 2020) For a greater discussion of this topic, please read (Jorgenson, 2020 and Lim, 2022).
 This lack of understanding extends to a degree to the various contributing factors for strength gains.(Duchateau, 2021) If curious, several of the theoretical key factors are demonstrated in the figure below(Lim, 2022):